rednafi/rednafi.com/content/go/strategy_pattern.md

 Now, how would you solve the method-sharing problem in Go?
 What if we needed a common method `Header` that prints a header before displaying the message in both of the concrete types?
+We could just define a `Header` function and call it inside the `Output` methods to print the header.
+But let's say, for the sake of argument, we want to share some functionalities across multiple concrete types.

 We could duplicate the method implementation and define `Header` on each of the `TextFormatter` and `JSONFormatter` types along with the `Output` method.
-But that's duplicate work.
-Also, how can we enforce the existence of the `Header` method on each type in the compile time without duplicating the implementation?
+But that introduces redundant duplication.

-In Ruby, we could just implement the common method in the interface class; the interface class isn't anything special and we can add methods there.
+In Ruby, we could just implement the common method in the interface class; the interface class isn't anything special, and we can add methods there.
 Then all the downstream classes will automatically inherit the method.
 But if we wanted to avoid inheritance, we could also define another strategy class wrapping the common method and pass that to `Display`.

-But in Go, we can do some type embedding shenanigans to ensure compile time check and avoid method duplication.
+But in Go, we can do some type embedding shenanigans to ensure compile-time check and avoid method duplication.
 Here's the implementation:

 ```go